Deadrick99/petstore_backend/README.md

 1. Clone Repo
 2. Run `npm i` to install all dependencies
-3. Run `npm start` to start up the server
+3. Run `npm start` to start up the server - not yet implemented!!!

 ### Participants